MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-deploy-application.md

 description: In this Azure Kubernetes Service on Azure Stack HCI tutorial, learn how to deploy a multi-container application to a cluster using a custom image stored in Azure Container Registry.
 services: container-service
 ms.topic: tutorial
-ms.date: 04/13/2021
+ms.date: 04/15/2022
 ms.author: mabrigg
 ms.lastreviewed: 1/14/2022
 ms.reviewer: jeguan
 author: mattbriggs
 # Intent: As an IT Pro, I want step-by-step instructions on how to deploy an application into a Kubernetes cluster so that the cluster manage the availability and connectivity.
-# Keyword: Azure Stack HCI Kubernetes cluster container image
+# Keyword: Azure Stack HCI Kubernetes cluster container image containerized applications
 ---

 # Tutorial: Run applications in Azure Kubernetes Service on Azure Stack HCI